taubman33/django-install/README.md

     use the version of the Django CLI that is installed globally (if there is one).

-8. Let's also create our app:
+8. Let's also create our app (make sure you're running the following command within your virtual environment):

   ```
   $ django-admin startapp tunr